Community College & State of Iowa Training Resources

 SBIR/STTR - Small Business Innovation Research/Small Business Technology Transfer programs encourage entrepreneurs to explore their technological potential and profit from its commercialization.

 Targeted Small Business Assistance (TSB) - Small loans and loan guarantees for targeted businesses.

-Demonstration Fund - Provides financial awards up to $150,000 to encourage commercialization activities by small and medium-sized Iowa companies in the advanced manufacturing, biosciences, and information technology industries.
+Demonstration Fund - Provides financial awards to encourage commercialization activities by small and medium-sized Iowa companies in the advanced manufacturing, biosciences, and information technology industries.

 Contact the Mid-Iowa Small Business Development Center for entrepreneurial assistance.